 The following table highlights the diversity of the characteristics and costs within pricing zones, by displaying a range of metrics about the cost and use of the network for different locations.
-The metrics are based on a range of data sources, with the purpose being to allow assessment of relativities of metrics across regions (ie there is no 'right' metric for a region).
+The metrics allow assessment of relativities across regions (i.e., there is no 'right' metric for a region).

 - Direct OPEX.
-This is based on internal records of operational expenditure (eg vegetation management) matched to the GXP and applied across all connections - RAB/km and RAB/ICP.
+This is based on internal records of operational expenditure (e.g., vegetation management) matched to the GXP and applied across all connections - RAB/km and RAB/ICP.
 This reflects the current value of network assets in the area to line length or ICP count.
 The metric combines asset age (older assets have lower value) as well as the network configuration required to meet customer needs. - ICPs/km.
 This reflects network density (higher = more dense, lower = less dense) - MWh/ICP.
 Reflects average annual consumption by small customers.